-How does Procore calculate the 'Current Payment Due' amount on a payment application?
+How does Procore calculate a payment application's 'Current Payment Due' amount?

 Answer

-When preparing an payment application to submit for payment, both the Commitments and Main Contract tool provide users with the ability to create payment applications.
-On the payment application, is an application for payment which shows the 'Current Amount Due' on for that billing period.
-There are two payment application types in Procore, an owner payment application and a subcontractor payment application.
-On both payment application types, Procore calculates the total in Line '8.
+When preparing an payment application in one of Procore's Project Financials tools, the 'Application for Payment' associated with the payment application shows the 'Current Amount Due' for the billing period.
+Procore calculates the value in Line '8.
 Current Payment Due' by subtracting the amount in Line 7.
 'Less Previous Certificates for Payment' from Line 6.
 'Total Earned Less Retention.'

-When viewing a payment application for a Main Contract, the Summary tab of a payment application includes the 'Contractor's Application for Payment' shown below.
+When viewing an upstream payment application for a client contract, funding or main contract, the payment application includes the 'Contractor's Application for Payment' shown below.

 Example

-In the 'Contactor's Application for Payment' below, the 'Current Amount Due' is calculated as follows:
+In the 'Contractor's Application for Payment' below, the 'Current Amount Due' is calculated as follows:

 Line 6 minus Line 7 equals Line 8